-Electronic Storage media (Flash/Thumb drives required for Wednesday/Thursday night class members).
+Electronic Storage media (Flash/Thumb drives required).
 The computers in the classrooms are equipped to read flash drives, so students are encouraged to purchase those as your removable storage media.
+However, some students may prefer to use zip disks instead.
+Please be sure to double check all computers that you will access during the semester to be sure that whatever medium you purchase will be able to be read by each computer.